shreyaalkuhs/shreyaalkuhs/README.md

 - 👋 Hi, I’m Shreya Shukla, currently a graduate student in theoretical particle physics at University of California, Irvine.
 I am interested in model-building in both particle physics and machine learning applications.
 - 🌱 I’m currently learning machine learning techniques in data analysis, as well as exploring applications of geometry in complexity theory and ML.
 - 💞️ I’m looking to collaborate on openAI machine learning projects.
-- 📫 You can reach me at my linkedin profile: https://www.linkedin.com/in/shreyashukla-iitk/.
+- 📫 You can reach me at my [Linkedin profile](https://www.linkedin.com/in/shreyashukla-iitk/)
 - Here is the the link to my published papers: [InspireHEP](https://inspirehep.net/authors/1848405)